NikitaKurganovich/PAP/README.md

 # Psychology at Pocket

-Android project for Psychology of Professional Activity.
+My pet-project for Android.
+Was started as application for Psychology of Professional Activity.
-Current state: pre-release
+Current state: pre-release <br>
-Current limitations:
+Current limitations:<br>

 <li>Only russian</li>
 <li>Only one personal test</li>